sjl/.plan/README.markdown

 churns through a lot of garbage thanks to all the bignum arithmetic (~182tb allocated for base 39).
 Is there a way to avoid all the bignum division maybe?

+## 2019-05-21

+Figured out why my alt key wasn't working.
+What a gross rabbit shave:

+1. Alt key doesn't seem to be working (e.g. `alt-a` in Zoom doesn't work).
+2. Open `xev` and look.
+Pressing `alt` shows keycode `133` and keysym `F17`.
+3. Open `.xmodmaprc`, which has `keycode 133 = Alt_L` and nothing else listed
+   for `133`.
+4. Source the file, then run `xmodmap -pke | grep 133` to see if it's working.
+5. This gives `keycode 133 = F17 NoSymbol F17`.
+But all the *other* mappings in
+   the rc file are working, so what the fuck?
+6. Eventually I get the idea to look for `F17` instead.
+Realize I have a bunch of lines like `keycode 900 = F16`, `keycode 901 = F17`, `keycode 902 = F18`,
+   etc in the rc file.
+7. Tried commenting out the line that maps `F17`, and now everything works.
+8. But that was mapping keycode `901`, not `133`.
+Why was it overwriting the alt mapping?
+9. Because `901 ≡ 133 mod 256`.
+Fucking kill me.